 Once you have your completed video, if you want to try to edit it with free apps such as Adobe Premiere Rush, Splice or iMovie, then feel free to.
 Editing apps are easy to use and can help you adjust audio, add titles, voiceovers, and enhance the video aesthetic.
 However, editing is completely optional and if you are satisfied with your raw footage then it’s time to upload.

 We suggest uploading your virtual tour to YouTube or Vimeo so you can have easy access to a link to share to your listing and with renters.
 Your first step will be to create a free YouTube or Vimeo account.
-Here is how you can upload a video from an Android, and here is how you can upload a video from an iPhone.

 Virtual Showing Options